Dhofar rebellion: Revolutionaries' left-wing shift

 Other insurgents in the northern section of Oman formed a separate resistance movement, the National Democratic Front for the Liberation of Oman and the Arabian Gulf (NDFLOAG).
-In June 1970, they attacked two SAF posts at Nizwa and Izki.
-They were forced to retreat, but the incident convinced many, including the Sultan's British advisers and backers, that new leadership was required.
+On 12 June 1970, nine members of the resistance group attacked the Izki camp, a facility held by SAF with support from the Northern Frontier Regiment.
+Despite using rifles and machine guns, the attackers failed to inflict serious damage or casualties.
+After a brief exchange of fire, they withdrew, and the military, aided by trackers and an aircraft, located them the next day.
+A subsequent clash resulted in the deaths of two soldiers and five revolutionaries, with the remaining members captured.
+A planned attack on the Nizwa camp, another SAF facility, was thwarted when the revolutionaries were only able to plant a defective sabotage device, which was discovered in the morning.
+These events convinced many, including the Sultan's British advisers and backers, that new leadership was required.

 In January 1972, the PFLOAG announced that it had merged with NDFLOAG, which had been operating in northern Oman intermittently since early 1970.
 The new organization took as its name "the Popular Front for the Liberation of Oman and the Arab Gulf."
 The merger probably grew out of a conference held in June 1971 in Rakhyut.
 It was decided at this meeting that a second front elsewhere in Oman was essential if the rebellion in Dhofar was to succeed.

 Qaboos's coup

 British soldiers from the Special Air Service giving medical treatment to the villagers of the remote Yanqul Plain as part of their "hearts and minds" campaign.

 In the 1970 Omani coup d'état on 23 July 1970, Said bin Taimur was deposed and went into exile in London.
 He was replaced by his son, Qaboos bin Said, who immediately instigated major social, educational and military reforms.
 Qaboos was well educated, first in Salalah and then at Sandhurst, after which he was commissioned into the Cameronians, a regiment of the British Army.
 He then completed his education with a three-month world tour, visiting various countries across Europe, Asia, and North America, excluding Arab nations, before undertaking a short course at the Royal Institute of Public Administration in Britain.
 Additionally, he participated in a special tour across England, Wales, and Scotland, where he visited political, cultural, and economic establishments, including government offices and political headquarters, before returning to Oman.
 His "five-point plan" involved: